SamVenkatesh/FakeBlock/README.md

 I came across an [old contest on Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and I was intrigued so I started working on it.

 ## How
 I decided to use a [Convolutional Neural Network](http://cs231n.github.io/convolutional-networks/) (CNN) for this project.
-Neural Networks were always a favorite of mine (I'm not entirely sure why I'm partial to Neural Nets, they seemed part intuitive and part sorcery to me).
+Neural Networks were always a favorite of mine (I'm not entirely sure why I'm partial to Neural Nets, but they've always seemed very intuitive to me).
 Additionally, in order to retrieve the user's face, I used [OpenCV](https://opencv.org/) to open a continuous feed from the WebCam and it's [Haar Cascade Classifier](https://docs.opencv.org/3.3.1/d7/d8b/tutorial_py_face_detection.html) to detect faces from the resulting frames.
 Once I have this face, my CNN can do it's thing.